Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration: Methodology

 \subsection{GPU}

-The GPU results provided throughout this paper are based on the NVIDIA A6000 GPU, including both experimental and theoretical results.
-The experimental results are derived from the PyTorch~\cite{PyTorch} library for general-purpose neural network acceleration, utilizing the built-in PyTorch profiler connected to the NVIDIA Nsight Systems profiler for GPU metrics (e.g., DRAM bandwidth, L1/L2 hit rate) and NVIDIA NVML~\cite{NVML} for power measurements.
-The theoretical results reflect \emph{compute-bound} performance and are thus derived from the theoretical peak computation throughput provided in the datasheet~\cite{A6000}.
+The GPU analysis provided throughout this paper is based on experimental and theoretical results from an NVIDIA A6000 GPU (workstation), supplemented with additional results provided in the code repository for the NVIDIA A100 GPU (datacenter).
+The A6000 (A100) GPU consists of 84 (108) independent Streaming Multiprocessor (SM) units, each can execute up to 128 (64) threads in parallel, for a total of 10752 (6912) cores overall.
+The experimental results are derived from the PyTorch\footnote{Available at \url{https://pytorch.org}.} library for general-purpose neural network acceleration, utilizing the built-in PyTorch profiler connected to the NVIDIA Nsight Systems profiler for GPU metrics (e.g., DRAM bandwidth, L1/L2 hit rate) and NVIDIA NVML\footnote{Available at \url{https://developer.nvidia.com/nvidia-management-library-nvml}.} for power measurements.
+The theoretical results reflect \emph{compute-bound} performance and are thus derived from the theoretical peak computation throughput provided in the datasheets.